The Adventures of Teddy Ruxpin

-The Adventures of Teddy Ruxpin is a children's animated television series based on Teddy Ruxpin, an electronic children's toy created by Ken Forsse and distributed by toy manufacturer Worlds of Wonder (WoW).
+The Adventures of Teddy Ruxpin is a children's animated series based on Teddy Ruxpin, an electronic children's toy created by Ken Forsse and distributed by toy manufacturer Worlds of Wonder (WoW).
 Produced in 1986–1987 for television syndication by DIC Enterprises with Atkinson Film-Arts, the series employed many of the same voice actors used in the book-and-tape series that was made for the eponymous animatronic toy.
 While some of the stories used in the TV series were adapted from the books, many were original and greatly expanded upon the world established there.
 The series differed from traditional children's animation at the time in that most of its 65 episodes were serialized rather than in traditional episodic form.

 In the United States, the series was originally syndicated by LBS Communications.
 Today, all international distribution rights to the series were previously held by Don Taffner's DLT Entertainment.
 The series is currently owned by The Jim Henson Company under its HIP (Henson Independent Properties) subsidiary.